-Week 2: We will discuss the proposal and essay format in one class 14 Feb: Proposal submission (optional) electronically through OWL/ Assignment 25 Feb or before: Students required to update their proposals will be notified.
-06 Apr, 5:00 pm: Deadline to submit your Essay I will announce a day in Week 2, Week 7 and Week 10 when students will be allowed to book a meeting to discuss the progress of their essays.
+Week 2: We will discuss the proposal and essay format in one class

+February 13: Proposal submission (optional) electronically through OWL/ Assignment

+February 25 or before: Students required to update their proposals will be notified.

+April 6, 11:55 pm: Deadline to submit your essay

+I will announce a day in each of the third week, sixth week and tenth week when students will be allowed to book a meeting to discuss the progress of their essays.
 The meeting is optional and will not be graded.

-Policy Regarding Missed Exams: Midterm Exams
+Policy Regarding Missed Exams:

+Midterm Exams